NBA roundup: Pistons set single-season record with 27th straight loss

 Young finished with 21 points and 13 assists after tying Oscar Robertson’s record of seven consecutive games with at least 30 points and 10 assists.

 Drummond made 11 of 13 shots and played 39 minutes.
 Coby White and Ayo Dosunmu each scored 19.
-White missed all seven 3-pointers and the Bulls were 7-for-25 from beyond the arc.
+White missed all seven 3-pointers and the Bulls were 7 of 25 from beyond the arc.

 Bogdan Bogdanovic led Atlanta with 22 points.
 Dejounte Murray finished with 17 after scoring 20 or more in five straight games, and the Hawks lost their third in a row.